Dario G

-Dario G were an English dance music group formed in Cheshire, England, consisting of three DJs and producers – Scott Rosser, Paul Spencer, and Stephen Spencer (no relation) – and vocalist Ingfrid Straumstøyl.
+Dario G were an English dance music group formed in Cheshire, England, consisting of three DJs and producers – Scott Rosser, Paul Spencer, and Stephen Spencer (no relation to Paul) – and vocalist Ingfrid Straumstøyl.
 The group rose to prominence in the late 1990s following the release of their debut single "Sunchyme", which reached number two in the United Kingdom, Scotland, Denmark and Switzerland.
 It reached number one on the US Billboard Bubbling Under Hot 100 charts, as well as reaching number one in Hungary and on the US Dance Club Songs chart.

 The group released their debut album Sunmachine in 1998 and issued a further two singles from the album – "Carnaval de Paris" and "Sunmachine".
 Following the release of the album, members Rosser and Stephen Spencer departed to pursue other projects, leaving Paul Spencer to continue under the Dario G name as a solo act.
 In 2000, Dario G recorded the song "Voices", which featured on the soundtrack to the 2000 film The Beach.

 In 2000, "Dream to Me" was released as the lead single from their second studio album, In Full Colour, with Straumstøyl debuting on lead vocals.
 "Dream to Me" reached number one in Romania, number four in Scotland, and number nine in the United Kingdom and Germany.
 Following a period of moderate chart success, Paul Spencer died in June 2024 following a diagnosis of stage four rectal cancer in 2023.

 History

 Breakthrough (1997–2000)

 The group changed their name from Dario to Dario G after being threatened with legal action from an artist of the same name.
-Dario G was named after the then manager of Crewe Alexandra F.C., Dario Gradi, and the similarity to Gradi was not a complete coincidence.
+Dario G was named after the then manager of Crewe Alexandra F.C., Dario Gradi.
 Paul Spencer also said they added the G in tribute to the American smooth jazz saxophonist Kenny G. Rosser and Stephen Spencer later left to pursue other projects, leaving Paul Spencer to perform in a solo capacity under the Dario G name.

 In 1997, they reached number two on the UK Singles Chart with "Sunchyme", a song built around a sample of "Life in a Northern Town", a number 15 hit for the Dream Academy in 1985.
 "Sunchyme" also reached number one on the US Hot Dance Club Party chart.
 The single sold over 600,000 copies in the United Kingdom alone, earning it a Platinum certification from the BPI, and was only kept from the top spot in the United Kingdom by Elton John's "Candle in the Wind", his 1997 tribute to Princess Diana.
 Internationally, "Sunchyme" sold over 1.5 million copies and was described as a "surprise" after the trio had initially hoped for "modest UK and Mediterranean success".
 It was also nominated for the Brit Award for British Video of the Year at the 18th Brit Awards ceremony, eventually losing to "Never Ever" by All Saints.